reactjs/react.dev/src/content/blog/2024/04/01/react-19.md

   </form>
 );
 ```
-The `useOptimisitc` hook will immediately render the `optimisticName` while the `updateName` request is in progress.
-When the update finishes, React will automatically switch back to the original `name` value.
+The `useOptimistic` hook will immediately render the `optimisticName` while the `updateName` request is in progress.
+When the update finishes or errors, React will automatically switch back to the original `name` value.

 For more information, see the docs for [`useOptimistic`](/reference/react/useOptimistic).